moe-mizrak/validator-guard/README.md

 ## 💫 Contributing

 > **We welcome contributions!** f you'd like to improve this package, simply create a pull request with your changes.
 Your efforts help enhance its functionality and documentation.

-> ⭐ If you find this package useful, please consider starring it to show your support!
-Your stars motivate us to keep improving and maintaining the project.
+> ⭐ If you find this package useful, please consider ⭐ it to show your support!

 ## 📜 License
 Validator Guard is an open-sourced software licensed under the **[MIT license](LICENSE)**.